-- if the accident occurred on or after September 1, 2010, the amputation of an arm or leg or another impairment causing the total and permanent loss of use of an arm or a leg
+2. If the accident occurred on or after September 1, 2010, the amputation of an arm or leg or another impairment causing the total and permanent loss of use of an arm or a leg.

-- if the accident occurred between October 1, 2003, and August 31, 2010, amputation or other impairment causing the total and permanent loss of use of both arms or both legs, or one or both arms and one or both legs
+3. If the accident occurred between October 1, 2003, and August 31, 2010, amputation or other impairment causing the total and permanent loss of use of both arms or both legs, or one or both arms and one or both legs.

-- if the accident occurred between November 1, 1996, and September 30, 2003, amputation or other impairment causing the total and permanent loss of use of both arms or both an arm and a leg
+4. If the accident occurred between November 1, 1996, and September 30, 2003, amputation or other impairment causing the total and permanent loss of use of both arms or both an arm and a leg.

-- the total loss of vision in both eyes
+5. The total loss of vision in both eyes.

-- a score of 2 (vegetative) or 3 (severe disability) on the Glasgow Outcome Scale according to a test administered more than six months after the accidents by a person trained in that purpose
+8. A score of 2 (vegetative) or 3 (severe disability) on the Glasgow Outcome Scale according to a test administered more than six months after the accidents by a person trained in that purpose.

-- an impairment or combination of impairments that, in accordance with the American Medical Association’s Guides to the Evaluation of Permanent Impairment, 4th edition, 1993, results in 55 percent or more impairment of the whole person
+9. An impairment or combination of impairments that, in accordance with the American Medical Association’s Guides to the Evaluation of Permanent Impairment, 4th edition, 1993, results in 55 percent or more impairment of the whole person.

 The MIG category was brand new.
 A “minor injury” includes a sprain, strain, whiplash-associated disorder, contusion, abrasion, laceration or subluxation and any clinically associated sequelae, as well as partial tears to muscles, ligaments and tendons, and dislocated joints.

 If you have nothing more serious than these categories, your benefits will be assigned under the MIG.